dhellmann/pymotw-3/source/re/index.rst

 	$ python3 re_charset_dot.py

-	Pattern 'a.' (a followed by any one character)
+	'a.' (a followed by any one character)

 	  'abbaabbba'
 	  'ab'
 	  ...'aa'

-	Pattern 'b.' (b followed by any one character)
+	'b.' (b followed by any one character)

 	  'abbaabbba'
 	  .'bb'
 	  .....'bb'
 	  .......'ba'

-	Pattern 'a.*b' (a followed by anything, ending in b)
+	'a.*b' (a followed by anything, ending in b)

 	  'abbaabbba'
 	  'abbaabbb'

-	Pattern 'a.*?b' (a followed by anything, ending in b)
+	'a.*?b' (a followed by anything, ending in b)

 	  'abbaabbba'
 	  'ab'